lyubogankov/book_programming_principles_and_practice_using_cpp/ch07_completing_a_program/README.md

  void Token_stream::ignore(char c)
  {
 -	while (buffer.size() > 0) {
--		// Assuming we're trying to ignore a ';'
+-		// Assuming we're trying to ignore a ';' (or other token whose kind is itself)
--		// as opposed to a specific number, which isn't encoded in Token.kind
+-		// as opposed to a specific number or letter, which isn't encoded in Token.kind
 -		if (buffer.back().kind == c) return;
 -		buffer.pop_back();
 +	if (full && c == buffer.kind) {